vincefn/pyvkfft/README.rst

 Features
 --------

-- CUDA and OpenCL backends
+- CUDA (using PyCUDA or CuPY) and OpenCL (using PyOpenCL) backends
-- C2C, R2C/C2R and DCT (type 2, 3 and 4) for inplace and out-of-place transforms
+- C2C, R2C/C2R for inplace and out-of-place transforms
+- Direct Cosine Transform (DCT) of type 2, 3 and 4 (EXPERIMENTAL)
 - single and double precision for all transforms (double precision requires device support)
 - 1D, 2D and 3D transforms.
 - array can be larger than the FFT dimensions (batch transforms).